William Benedict Friend

 William Benedict Friend (October 22, 1931 – April 2, 2015) was an American prelate of the Roman Catholic Church.
 He served as the first bishop of the new Diocese of Shreveport in Louisiana from 1986 to 2006.
 He previously served as auxiliary bishop and then bishop of the Diocese of Alexandria-Shreveport from 1979 to 1986.

 Biography

 Early life

 William Friend was born on October 22, 1931, in Miami, Florida.
-He was ordained to the priesthood by Cardinal James Gibbons on May 7, 1959, for the Diocese of Mobile-Birmingham, Alabama.
+He was ordained to the priesthood at the Cathedral of the immaculate Conception in Mobile, Alabama, by Cardinal James Gibbons on May 7, 1959, for the Diocese of Mobile-Birmingham, Alabama.